 Through the years, the relationship has been nurtured by frequent exchanges at the highest levels of government as well as a very healthy economic interaction.
 President Benigno S. Aquino III visited London on 4-6 June 2012, as guest of the British Government.
 The latest high-level British official to visit the Philippines was Foreign Secretary of State William Hague MP last 29-30 January 2014.

 Importance of the Relations

-In terms of foreign affairs, Britain has remained a vital partner in the Mindanao peace process.
-It was an active founding member of the International Contact Group and continues to express firm support for the revival of the negotiations and its successful and effective conclusion.
+In terms of foreign affairs, the United Kingdom has remained a vital partner in the Mindanao peace process.
+It was an active founding member of the International Contact Group that provided advice to both the GPH and MILF negotiating panels.

-The Philippines and the UK likewise have manifested convergent interests in global and regional matters, particularly in counter-terrorism, non-proliferation, the promotion of human rights and the democratization of Myanmar.
+The Philippines and the UK likewise have manifested convergent interests in global and regional matters, particularly in counter-terrorism, non-proliferation, interfaith work, promotion of human rights and the democratization of Myanmar.

-Equally important to Philippine interests is the protection and promotion of the welfare of the growing Filipino community in the United Kingdom.
-Over the past 20 years, the number of Filipinos living and working in the Britain has increased by more than 833%: from around 18,000 in 1986 to about 250,000 in 2010.
-Filipinos work in a variety of sectors, such as information technology, engineering, aviation, education, hospitality and healthcare.
+Equally important to Philippine interests are the protection and promotion of the welfare of the growing Filipino community in the United Kingdom.
+Over the past 20 years, the number of Filipinos living and working in the UK has increased tremendously and now numbers about 200,000.
+They work in a variety of sectors, such as information technology, engineering, aviation, education, hospitality and healthcare.

 There are also a significant number of Filipino scholars, many leaders in their respective fields, who have been selected for postgraduate programs in British universities.

 To date, there are about 100 Filipino community associations/charities in the UK that are registered with the Philippine Embassy.